Campbell College: Sport

-The school has a strong record in rugby, having won the Ulster Schools Cup 24 times and shared the cup four times.
-In 2018 Campbell beat Royal School Armagh at Ravenhill.
+The school's record in rugby includes winning the Ulster Schools Cup 24 times and sharing the cup four times.
+In 2018, Campbell beat Royal School Armagh at Ravenhill.

-The school has extensive sports facilities including rugby and football pitches, two water based hockey pitches, 25-metre indoor shooting range, four tennis courts, squash courts, a fitness suite, and a swimming pool.
+The Campbell College sports facilities include rugby and football pitches, two water based hockey pitches, a 25-metre indoor shooting range, four tennis courts, squash courts and a fitness suite.
 The 2006 opening of the new synthetic hockey pitches was marked with an exhibition match between the gold-winning 1988 Summer Olympics Great Britain and Northern Ireland hockey team and the school's 1st XI, which ended 3–2 to the Olympic champions of old.
 The Campbellians Hockey Club play at this venue.

-Colours

-A student can be awarded his "colours" as a tangible recognition of success achieved, dedication demonstrated and good example shown through the medium of any Campbell sport which participates in external/extramural competition, or through the College's music and drama programme.

-The Colours system is divided into two categories, that is, Major Colours and Club Colours: